mlrun/demos/getting-started.md

 <details markdown="1">

-Even if you have built the most robust training pipeline, real world scenarios require running the model as part of an application.
-This step is where you would gain the most benefit from using an MLOps framework early on the start.
+Even if you have built the most robust training pipeline, real-world scenarios require running the model as part of an application.
+This step is where you would gain the most benefit from using an MLOps framework early on.

 Model serving requires getting input data.
 In many applications this is an online source where the model provides some output (e.g., prediction) based on the stream.
 Other applications process files in batch, so you would need to consider where to put the input files, how to trigger the pipeline, and where to store the output.